Subway closes King Street site in downtown Charleston after 35 years, looks to relocate

-While removing the last remnants of the now-gutted, fast-food diner on Thursday, franchise owner Shahid Husain said he is looking at upper King Street but no lease has been signed.
+While removing the last remnants of the now-gutted, fast-food diner on Thursday, Husain said he is looking for a space on upper King Street but he hasn't signed a lease yet.

-Husain said the restaurant, which he operated for 13 years, had been losing money for the past three years and he decided it was time to move out.
+Husain said his recently shuttered business, which he operated for the past 13 years, had been losing money for the past three years, and he decided it was time to move out.

 "I was going to close anyway by April 15, but we closed on March 19 because of the virus," Husain said.